Constellation Airlines: History

-Constellation International Airlines S.A., was established on 27 May 1978 as Unijet, rebranded as BFS International on 28 October 1981 and renamed to the last name on 7 February 1995.
-Started operations, with Boeing 727-200 aircraft from Brussels Airport on 23 June 1995, which were replaced by brand new Airbus A320 aircraft, leased from International Lease Finance Corporation.
+The airline origins go back to May 27, 1978, with the establishment of Unijet.
+This concern was rebranded BFS International on October 28, 1981.
+Finally it was refounded with the present name on February 7, 1995.
+It started operations, with Boeing 727-200 aircraft from Brussels Airport on 23 June 1995, which were replaced by brand new Airbus A320 aircraft, leased from International Lease Finance Corporation.
 Constellation International Airlines was the first company in the Benelux to operate the Airbus A320 family series aircraft.
-Its markets were holiday flights and subservices for other companies, when the need arose.
-Constellation International Airlines ceased operations due to financial troubles on 3 December 1999, and was declared bankrupt on 15 December 1999.
+The main business were holiday flights and flights on behalf of other airlines.
+Constellation ceased operations due to financial troubles on 3 December 1999, and was declared bankrupt on 15 December 1999.